Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Berwick - North, placing the area among the bottom 25% of areas assessed nationally

-Berwick - North has seen approximately 54 new homes approved each year over the past five financial years, totalling 273 homes.
-As of FY-26, 43 approvals have been recorded.
-Despite population decline during this period, development activity has been adequate relative to population change.
-The average expected construction cost value for new homes is $689,000, indicating a focus on the premium market segment with higher-end properties.
+Berwick - North has seen approximately 54 new homes approved annually over the past five financial years ending June 2021, totalling 273 homes.
+As of August 2021 in FY-26, 51 approvals have been recorded.
+Despite population decline during this period, development activity has been relatively adequate, which is positive for buyers.
+The average expected construction cost value of new homes is $689,000, indicating developers are targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development